frecar/frecar.no/_posts/2014-01-03-infinite-lists-python.md

 ### More advanced usage

-Generators are powerful and you can use them anywhere you can pass an iterable.
-Say you want a more compact and general solution to the previous example.
+Generators are powerful and since they are iterators, we can create a more general solution to the previous example.

 {% highlight py %}